Coloured Overlays for Reading

 It is thought that this discomfort when looking at the print and hence the symptoms of Visual Stress in reading difficulties are also due to a hyperexcitability of neurones in the Visual Cortex.
 This means that some of the cells in the part of the brain which deals with processing of visual information work too fast and do not respond in the way they should.

 We know that certain cells in the Visual Cortex are colour sensitive and therefore by placing a colour in front of the eye; the pattern of excitation can be changed.
-In other words the colour will help to slow and calm these cells therefore quietening the pattern and reducing the Visual Stress.
+In other words, the colour will help to slow and calm these cells therefore quietening the pattern and reducing the Visual Stress.

 The colour needed to reduce the hyperexcitability is very precise and individual to each person.